Matt Levine (entrepreneur): Steelo'

 Steelo', created by Levin in 2004 and dismantled in 2008, was a men's clothing collection sold in various high-end boutiques, such as Beam Japans, Holt Renfrew Canada Fred Segal Los Angeles, and Atrium New York voted one of the "Top 20 Brands in the World" by the World Global Style Network.
 Steelo' apparel has been featured in People and OK! magazines as well in a series of other men's publications and red carpet events.

 The Eldridge

-Opened by Levine in 2008, the Eldridge is a bar/lounge in the Lower East Side of New York City.
+Opened by Levine in 2008, the Eldridge is a bar/lounge on the Lower East Side of New York City.
 The lounge has since received a lot of press regarding its exclusivity, with Fox News calling it a "club that even famous people can't get into."
 Reportedly only 400 of Levine's most esteemed acquaintances received "VIP admission cards."
 Known for its live music, celebrity patrons, lavish interior, and used bookstore exterior, The Eldridge has been both praised and criticized for its stringent door policies.
 In 2008, the Eldridge was voted "Best Display of Marketing Genius" by The Village Voice.
-In early 2011, the New York Post reported that Levine sold the Eldridge with plans to open a new restaurant in the same area.